-Galapagos Islands, Amazon rainforest, Andes Mountains…all teeming with life and colorful native cultures but also facing many human-imposed threats, making them the perfect natural laboratory to empower the next generation of conservation leaders.
+Galapagos Islands, off the coast of Ecuador, are teeming with life and colorful native cultures but also facing many human-imposed threats, making them the perfect natural laboratory to empower the next generation of conservation leaders.

 Working Side by Side